This Guide will enable you to:

 One of the biggest challenges for any brand publishing team is figuring out how to create high-quality content, consistently and efficiently, week-in, week-out.

-The first reason for this is speed.
 Gone are the days of spending weeks or months on posts and long-form reports.
 Modern brand publishing teams operate similarly to daily newsrooms, and rely on carefully installed processes that allow contributors to not only find ideas, but execute on them repeatedly and produce a consistent stream of articles, posts, podcasts, videos, newsletters and other types of content.

 This means that publishing teams need their own ways of working.
 One of the most common structural mistakes made with brand publishing operations is subsuming them into marketing teams.
-Even if the publishing team in the company does report to marketing, or something akin to that function, it can be helpful – and even necessary – to create operations that are independent from marketing; that includes content focused meetings, calendars and thinking time.
+Even if the publishing team in the company does report to marketing, or something akin to that function, it can be helpful – and even necessary – to create operations that are independent from marketing; that includes content-focused meetings, calendars and thinking time.

 Having a clear and set operation for any publication will mean a steady stream of content, and more importantly, also clear review and feedback processes that retain quality.
 There needs to be a system that creates ownership for execution, versus just for strategy.